tlaukkanen/hubot-1/README.md

 $ sudo systemctl restart hubot
 ```

-When deploying, copy the `bin/hubot.service` script to
+When deploying for the first time, copy the `bin/hubot.service` script
-`/etc/systemd/system/hubot.service` and modify the file appropriately.
+to `/etc/systemd/system/hubot.service` and modify the file
+appropriately.

 You need to set/modify the following env vars: